mhaugrud/msumcspy/_sources/Dictionaries/intro-Dictionaries.rst

 Another way to create a dictionary is to provide a list of key-value pairs using the same syntax as the previous output.

-.. codelens:: cl_chp12_dict2
+.. activecode:: tdi2

     eng2sp = {'three': 'tres', 'one': 'uno', 'two': 'dos'}
     print(eng2sp)

 It doesn't matter what order we write the pairs.
 The values in a dictionary are accessed with keys, not with indices, so there is no need to care about ordering.

 Here is how we use a key to look up the corresponding value.

-.. codelens:: cl_chp12_dict3
+.. activecode:: tdi3

     eng2sp = {'three': 'tres', 'one': 'uno', 'two': 'dos'}